 I created a fun speech therapy fall activity that can be adapted for any goal and any age.
 I LOVE the fall.
 Who doesn’t love the beautiful colors, yummy foods, cool weather, cozy sweaters and orange pumpkins, right?!
 Well, most children also love it.
 So you can teach functional vocabulary and concepts and have motivated students.
 Win Win!

-Read below to download a free fall activity and then learn how to adapt it for any student or any goal.
+Read below to download a free fall activity and then learn how to adapt it for any child!

-I created a simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity could be adapted for all my students.
+I created this simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity could be adapted for all my students.

 As I gain more and more experience working with children, I realize that the more functional and simple therapy materials are the, better.
 The complicated, step-by-step, materials aren’t what communication is all about.
 Instead, adapting daily activities/work/experiences to create speech and language learning is the way to go.